Egor4ik325/redirink/README.md

 - `/api/insights/?link=...` - insights for specific link

 - `/api/insights/?time=2021-12-09` - get insights for today (filter by any date and time).
 It should work in decreasing order (by year, by year and month, by year, month and day, and so on to: filtering by year, month, day, hour, minute, second).

   - 2021, 2021-12, 2021-12-09, 2021-12-6T20, 2021-12-6T20:54, 2021-12-6T20:54:30

+## Report

+Weekly report contains information about the insight activity on all links.

+- send via email at 00:00 every Monday (in format of "on 51-th week" or "from ")

+- number of total insights previous week

+- HTML email body + some CSS styling

+- simple bar plot for insights over the week

+- insight chart image (static media file png) or dynamic chart creation API endpoint (`/chars/...`)